annlaurin/reproducibility/README.md

 ## Citation

      @unpublished{LYVReproducibility2022,
-     title={Share the code, not just data: {A} case study of reproducibility of {JML} articles published under the open data policy}, author={Anna Laurinavichyute, Himanshu Yadav, and Shravan Vasishth}, year = {2022},
+     title={Share the code, not just the data: {A} case study of reproducibility of {JML} articles published under the open data policy}, author={Anna Laurinavichyute, Himanshu Yadav, and Shravan Vasishth}, year = {2022},
      code = {https://osf.io/3bzu8/},